 If you develop a blood clot in your artery or vein, your doctor may give you medications designed to break up or dissolve the clot.
 Such drugs are called thrombolytics.
 The process of giving them is called thrombolysis.

-Find effective treatment and compassionate care for blood clots with thrombolysis in Las Vegas and Henderson, NV at Dignity Health - St. Rose Dominican.
+Find effective treatment and compassionate care for blood clots with thrombolysis in Las Vegas and Henderson, NV, at Dignity Health - St. Rose Dominican hospitals.
 Find a cardiologist online to learn more about our heart and vascular services, or take our online heart health assessment.

 A blood clot in an artery or vein can stop the flow of fresh, oxygen-rich blood to vital tissues such as the brain, lungs, heart, or limbs.
 Blood clots can also trigger a stroke.
 Those in the lung can disrupt breathing.
 If one occurs in a coronary artery, it can cause a heart attack.
 A blood clot that prevents blood from circulating to your leg can result in tissue death and loss of the limb.